Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Simulations

-To compare the simulations with observations, we extract the mass profile of simulated galaxies expressed as circular velocity curve ($V_c(R) = \sqrt{GM/R}$) and its constituent components (i.e., stars, gas and dark matter).
-We co-add and bin the simulated circular velocity curves using the similar approach as for observations; however using the RMS statistic, which works best for simulations.
-Briefly, we divide our simulated galaxies into 20 velocity bins between 100-300 $\mathrm{km \ s^{-1}}$ with a step- size of 10 $\mathrm{km \ s^{-1}}$.
-Then each bin is co-added and binned to obtain a single circular velocity curve.
-We would like to note that in the simulations we know exactly the total velocity of the galaxy, as well as its different components (e.g. star: $V_*$, gas: $V_{H2}, V_{\mathrm{HI}}$, dark matter: $V_{\mathrm{DM}}$), so in the binning process we also bin these quantities.
-Moreover, we bin the physical quantities such as $R_{\mathrm{D}}$, $M_*$, $V_c$, etc., associated to each galaxy.
-In Figure~\ref{fig:sims-RCs}, we show an example case of co-adding, binning, and the final co-added circular velocity curves from all three simulations, and in Table~\ref{tab:sims-params}, we tabulate all their relevant physical quantities.
-These circular velocity curve data are then used in the investigation of the DM fraction, see Section~\ref{sec:results}.
-We remark, TNG100 and TNG50 simulations are same and only differs in terms of resolution.
-However, we still notice a little dis-similarity in the shape of their circular velocity curves.
-Nevertheless, in this work, we avoid making any interpretations on the circular velocity curves derived from the simulations, as this is beyond the scope of this work and will be covered in our future work, where we plan to make the synthetic datacubes of simulated galaxies, and determining the RCs using the 3D-Barolo, as suggested by \citet{Kyle2018} and \citet{Kyle2019}.
+To compare the simulations with observations, we extracted the mass profile of simulated galaxies expressed as the circular velocity curve ($V_c(R) = \sqrt{GM/R}$) and its constituent components (i.e., stars, gas, and DM).
+We coadded the simulated circular velocity curves using a similar approach as used for observations, and binning was performed using the RMS statistic.
+Briefly, we divided our simulated galaxies into 20 velocity bins between 100-300 $\mathrm{km \ s^{-1}}$ with a step size of 10 $\mathrm{km \ s^{-1}}$.
+Then each bin was coadded and binned to obtain a single circular velocity curve.
+We would like to note that in the simulations, we know the exact total circular velocity of the galaxy, as well as its different components, namely stars ($V_{\mathrm{star}}$), gas ($V_{H2}$ and $ V_{\mathrm{HI}}$), and DM ($V_{\mathrm{DM}}$).
+Therefore, in the binning process, we binned the total circular velocity, as well as its various components.
+Moreover, we also binned the physical quantities associated with each galaxy, such as $R_{\mathrm{D}}$ and $M_{\mathrm{star}}$.
+In Figure~\ref{fig:sims-RCs}, we show an example case of coadding and binning, as well as the final coadded circular velocity curves from all three simulations, and in Table~\ref{tab:sims-params}, we tabulate all of their relevant physical quantities.
+These circular velocity curve data were then used in the investigation of the DM fraction (see Section~\ref{sec:results}).
+We remark that the TNG100 and TNG50 simulations are the same and only differ in terms of resolution.
+However, we still notice a small dissimilarity in the shape of their circular velocity curves.
+Nevertheless, in this work, we avoid making any interpretations on the circular velocity curves derived from the simulations, as it is beyond the scope of this work and will be covered in our future work for which we plan to make the synthetic datacubes of simulated galaxies and determine the RCs using the 3D Barolo, as suggested by \citet{Kyle2018} and \citet{Kyle2019}.